We're preparing it. III EDITION OF THE ASTROPHOTOGRAPHY CONTEST, ASTROCIUTAT: THE UNIVERSE IN PICTURES

 MILKY WAY Category

-• Detail with promotional products from the Ciutat de les Arts i les Ciències.
+A gift pack with promotional products from Ciutat de les Arts i les Ciències

-• Tickets for each winner and a companion to the Alto Turia Astronomy Centre -CAAT- belonging to the Valencian Astronomy Association (two per person).
+Two tickets (for the winner and a companion) to the Alto Turia Astronomy Centre (CAAT), courtesy of the Valencian Astronomy Association

-They will then be published on the CACSA website and social networks.
+The results will be announced on the CACSA website and official social media channels on Thursday, July 31st.

-The awards ceremony and the opening of the exhibition will take place on 4 October, Space Day, at the Museu de les Ciències, in the morning (time to be determined).
+The awards ceremony and exhibition opening will take place on September 12th at 7:00 p.m. at the Museu de les Ciències.

 DEEP SKY Category